XDU-SysSec/K-Polarizer/README.md

 ### Overview

-This anonymous repository accompanies our paper: **One Size Does Fit All: Kernel-Assisted Fine-Grained Debloating and Layout Randomization for Shared Libraries.**
+This repository accompanies our paper: **One Size Does Fit All: Kernel-Assisted Fine-Grained Debloating and Layout Randomization for Shared Libraries (published in ICSE '26).**

 ### Prerequisite